Journal Menu

 Geosciences (ISSN 2076-3263) is an international, peer-reviewed, open-access journal of geoscience, future Earth, and planetary science, published monthly online by MDPI, Switzerland.
 It has been covered by some important databases such as the Emerging Sources Citation Index (ESCI)—Web of Science (Clarivate Analytics), Scopus (CiteScore 2.1, Elsevier), GeoRef (American Geosciences Institute), AGORA (FAO), CAS—Chemical Abstracts (ACS), and DOAJ—Directory of Open Access Journals.
 Because it is an online journal, papers published in Geosciences receive very high publicity.
 For further details, please refer to: https://0-www-mdpi-com.brum.beds.ac.uk/journal/geosciences.

-Geosciences 2020 10th Anniversary Best Paper Awards
+Geosciences 2020 10th Anniversary Best Paper Award

 The “Geosciences 10th Anniversary Best Paper Award” was established to mark the 10th anniversary of Geosciences in 2020.
 Nominations were made by the Evaluation Committee from all the papers published from 2011 to 2020 and approved by the Editor-in-Chief, Prof. Dr. Jesus Martinez-Frias.
 We are now proud to announce that the two final winners have been selected, and they are as follows: